uoa-compsci399-s1-2024/capstone-project-2024-s1-team-9/README.md

 Backend:
 > Open the backend folder in command line
-> Execute: nmp start
+> Execute: npm start
-> If this doesn't start the backend service then you may need to Execute: nmp install then try nmp start again.
+> If this doesn't start the backend service then you may need to Execute: npm install then try npm start again.
 It will then be running on port 3000

 Frontend:
 > Open frontend folder in command line
-> Execute: nmp start
+> Execute: npm start
-> If this doesn't start the web service then you may need to Execute: nmp install then try nmp start again.
+> If this doesn't start the web service then you may need to Execute: npm install then try npm start again.

 Frontend Notes:
 The frontend in the main branch is organised to be deployed and so the API requests are programmed to use the backend service api running on render.com, if you want to run the program locally follow the local deployment instructions.